Leather Care

 Patina:

-What the heck is patina?
+You've probably heard this term, but what the heck is it?
 One way you can identify a great leather is how it develops a patina over time.
-Vegetable tanned leathers, what Akasha Leather uses, will do this, chrome tanned leathers will not.
+Vegetable tanned leathers (a natural process using tannins), what Akasha Leather uses, will do this, chrome tanned leathers (using chromium salts, metals etc) will not.

 A patina is the shiny appearance of leather when the oils from your hands, life and or leather conditioner has been added.
 You'll notice the leather begins soften, become shiny, and naturally darken in areas with a lot of contact.

 People cherish their patina for it conveys the quality, love and life their leather has been through.
-So when you see your bag develop this, take it as a badge of honor, not only for purchasing quality leather but also for the places and experiences your bag has been with you!
+So when you see your bag, wallet or journal develop this, take it as a badge of honor, not only for purchasing quality leather but also for the places and experiences your handmade item has been with you!

-A great vegetable tanned leather product will only get better with age and use!
+Remember, a great vegetable tanned leather product will only get better with age and use!
+So don't be afraid to use your Akasha Leather goods on the daily.

 Conditioning: